 Classes tend to be narrow and specific in focus; the AICE Diploma entails an extremely specialized program.
 In this way, AICE is more like IB than it is AP (if you're familiar with these programs).

-With AICE, there are about 50 subjects to choose from across four different groups:
+With AICE, there are 55 subjects to choose from across four different groups:

 - Group 1: Mathematics and Sciences